dhirajbennadi/SystemsProgramming/Signals.md

 * At some point, the prcess switches into kernel mode(system call, context switch, etc)
 * When the process switches back to user mode, the kernel checks for pending signals
 * Kernel forces the process to recive any pending signals

+### Process Groups

+### Jobs
+* Shell
+* Foreground
+* Background

+### Errno
+Errno is a global variable in the C Standard library to keep track of the error state of the process

+### Signal Concepts
+* Kernel will maintain pending and blocked bit vectors in the context of each process
+    * pending - represents the set of pending signals
+    * blocked - represents the set of blocked signals